garrandall/popular-music-data/tracks/desire-rockets.md

 I ain't had no luck with this,
-It sucks but it's exactly what I thought it would be like tryin' to start over I gotta hole in my heart for some kind of emotional rollercoaster Something I wont go until you toy with my emotion so it's over It's like an explosion every time I hold ya, I wasn't jokin' when I told ya You take my breathe away
+It sucks but it's exactly what I thought it would be like tryin' to start over I gotta hole in my heart for some kind of emotional rollercoaster Something I won't go until you toy with my emotion so it's over It's like an explosion every time I hold ya, I wasn't jokin' when I told ya You take my breathe away
 Your a supernova, and I'm a